CodieM/grenoffe.github.io/index.markdown

 ### Blockus

-A recreation of a classic board game that has the player take turns placing tetris like blocks on a shared board, competing to occupy as much space a s possible on the board!
-Developed with in c++ using SFML.
-Worked in a team, I primarily worked on the overall structure of the program, while my team members were responsible for UI and AI!
 A recreation of a classic board game that has the player take turns placing tetris like blocks on a shared board, competing to occupy as much space as possible on the board!
 Developed with in c++ using SFML.
 Worked in a team, I primarily worked on the overall structure of the program, while my team members were responsible for UI and AI.

 ![Blockus](https://media.giphy.com/media/PRIrTjl41JlLP3t3Je/giphy.gif)